FailAcademy/learning/wdp-vancouver/_slides/week-06/03-intro-to-wordpress.md

 - Plugins add additional functionality to your website
 - The [.org plugin repository](https://wordpress.org/plugins/) contains all of the plugins that can be installed via the WordPress dashboard
-- You can also create you own custom plugins
+- You can also create your own custom plugins

 ---